Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

+Note that $d=2t+2\leq 2\ell$ as the maximum degree of the graph $J$ is $\ell-1$.
+Thus if the runtime of this algorithm is $f(d,k) \cdot n^{\Oh(1)}$, then for some function~$f'$ this would be a $f'(\ell) \cdot n^{\Oh(1)}$ time algorithm for \MCSI{$t$}.
+However, according to \cref{thm:sparse-MCSI} this would be a contradiction, unless the deterministic Gap-ETH or the Strongish Planted Clique Hypothesis fails, respectively.
+We may rename $\xi'(k)$ to $\xi(k)$ or $\zeta'(k)$ to $\zeta(k)$ to obtain \cref{thm:starsparsified}. \end{proof}

 Our parameterized inapproximability results of \cref{thm:noFPAS} suggest that the \IS problem is hard to approximate to within some constant, whenever it is \Wone-hard to solve on $H$-free graphs, according to \cref{thm:bonnet-w1hard}.
 In most cases it is unclear though whether any approximation can be computed (either in polynomial time or by exploiting the parameter $k$), which beats the strong lower bounds for polynomial-time algorithms for general graphs.
 The only known exceptions to this are the $K_{1,d}$-free case, where a polynomial-time $(\frac{d-1}{2}+\delta)$-approximation algorithm was shown by Halld\'orsson~\cite{DBLP:conf/soda/Halldorsson95}, and the $K_{a,b}$-free case, for which we showed a polynomial-time $\Oh\bigl((a+b)^{1/a} \cdot \alpha(G)^{1-1/a}\bigr)$-approximation algorithm in \cref{thm:Kab}.
 For $K_{1,d}$-free graphs, we were also able to show an almost asymptotically tight lower bound for polynomial-time algorithms in \cref{thm:k1dfree}.
 For parameterized algorithms, our lower bound of \cref{thm:starsparsified} for $K_{1,d}$-free graphs does not give a tight bound, but seems to suggest that parameterizing by $k$ does not help to obtain an improvement.
-For $P_t$-free graphs, for which the \IS problem is conjectured to be polynomial-time solvable, we showed in \cref{thm:parameterH} that the complexity of any such algorithm must grow with the length $t$ of the excluded path.

 Settling the question whether $H$-free graphs admit better approximations to \IS than general graphs, remains a challenging open problem, both for polynomial-time algorithms and algorithms exploiting the parameter $k$.